Rob-Gorman/Fana_Manager_gRPC/notes.md

 	-v /home/rjg/capstone/project/pgdata:/var/lib/postgresql/data \
 	postgres
 ```
-The above downloads the image, and runs it locally (in detached mode)
+The above downloads the image, and runs it locally (in detached mode).

-It also creates a _mount_ with the `-v` flag.
+It also creates a _mount_ with the `-v` flag. _Choose this path to match a location that makes sense on your machine_.
 This is the location on your local machine where the container stores it's data.

 Get into the container to load the seed data